-Civil society representatives are invited to submit their questions for the three interactive panels at the Debate by April 18th, 2021 at: https://t.co/TgIuX86DKY?amp=1
+Civil society representatives and individuals were invited to submit their questions for the three interactive panels at the Debate.
+Questions were collected via an online form, which has now closed.

-Global Assessment of Digital Connectivity by the UN Regional Commissions.
+Global Assessment of Digital Cooperation and Connectivity by the United Nations Regional Commissions.

 Panel 1: Ending the Digital Divide by 2030: COVID-19 Recoveries to Accelerate the Decade of Action

 Internet connectivity and digital skills are inextricably linked with more education and job opportunities, and more access to information and services.
 Adaptations to COVID-19’s impacts are accelerating digitalization, and societies need tools to adapt to these structural changes now to thrive in the emerging digital economy.
 Yet, these shifts risk entrenching the inequalities that disadvantage the digitally disconnected if substantial efforts are not geared to reduce multidimensional digital divides.
 The transformational potential of digital connectivity for the SDGs will be best achieved when governments, the private sector, civil society and other stakeholders work towards a common goal.

 Director of Telecommunication Development Bureau, ITU

 Deputy Director & Policy Lead, Alliance for Affordable Internet (A4AI)

 Chair Multistakeholder Advisory Group, Internet Governance Forum (Moderator)